xnought/backprop-explainer/README.md

 ## How to Run Locally

-Make sure you are in the backpop-explainer directory
+Make sure you are in the backprop-explainer directory

 <ol>